NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] HoursInOperation is combined with the flow rate to form the hourly target ventilation rate (e.g., inputs of 90 cfm and 8 hrs/day produce an hourly target ventilation rate of 30 cfm).
   .. [#] All other UsedFor... elements (i.e., ``UsedForLocalVentilation``, ``UsedForSeasonalCoolingLoadReduction``, ``UsedForGarageVentilation``) must be omitted or false.
   .. [#] FanPower only applies when AdditionalRuntimeOperatingMode="air handler fan", in which it determines the blower fan power during ventilation only mode.
-  .. [#] If FanPower not provided, defaults to 0.58 W/cfm based on ANSI/RESNET/ICC 301-2022 Addendum C.
+  .. [#] If FanPower not provided, defaults to the attached HVAC system's FanPowerWattsPerCFM multiplied by the maximum blower airflow rate and VentilationOnlyModeAirflowFraction.
   .. [#] HVACDistribution type cannot be :ref:`hvac_distribution_hydronic`.
   .. [#] VentilationOnlyModeAirflowFraction only applies when AdditionalRuntimeOperatingMode="air handler fan".
          Defines the blower airflow rate when operating in ventilation only mode (i.e., not heating or cooling mode), as a fraction of the maximum blower airflow rate.